-Design Residential Town Centre Compliance /

-Element Design Codes Strategy Officer Comments

-6.2.2 Front walls and Clause 9.5 - Safety Does not comply

-Street walls fences within and Security: with provisions of

-and fences the front LPP1 - Town
+Design Element Residential Design Codes Town Centre Strategy Compliance / Officer Comments 6.2.2 Street walls and fences Front walls and fences within the front setback are Clause 9.5 - Safety and Security: Does not comply with provisions of LPP1 - Town

-setback are Solid fencing / Centre Strategy
+visually Solid fencing / Centre Strategy

-visually screening above and Guidelines
+permeable screening above and Guidelines

-0.8m high is
+above 1.2m 0.8m high is

-alia a a coma ana al Canaidanatian

-permeable discouraged on Consideration
+discouraged on Consideration

-above 1.2m street frontages. against the
+street frontages. against the

-provisions of CI 6.3 -
+provisions of CI 6.3

+Variation

-Variation Discretion
+Discretion of LPP1

-of LPP1 required in
+required in relation

-relation to wall/fence
+to wall/fence heights

-heights within the
+within the Hamilton

-Hamilton St street
+St street setback

-setback area.

-Selback area.
+area.

-Llameiltan Ctus st

 Hamilton Street

 frontage of site

 contains two

-sections of solid brick
+sections of solid

-wall/fence (one
+brick wall/fence (one

 adjacent to car park

 entry and one

 adjacent to main

 lobby) which each

 exceed 0.8m in

 height above natural

 ground level.

-9.04.14 10.01.

-No solid foncing on
+No sellation description

 No solid fencing on

 Old Perth Road

 frontage of site.

+The colid wall fearer alongside the main entry to the corrections